ridiculousfish/libdivide/README.md

 speedup you can achieve on your CPU using the [benchmark](#benchmark-program) program.

 libdivide is compatible with 8-bit microcontrollers, such as the AVR series: [the CI build includes a AtMega2560 target](test/avr/readme.md).
 Since low end hardware such as this often do not include a hardware divider, libdivide is particulary useful.
-In addition to the runtime [C](https://github.com/ridiculousfish/libdivide/blob/master/doc/C-API.md) & [C++](https://github.com/ridiculousfish/libdivide/blob/master/doc/CPP-API.md) APIs, a set of [predefined macros](constant_fast_div.h) is included to speed up division by 16-bit constants: division by a 16-bit constant is [not optimized by avr-gcc on 8-bit systems](https://stackoverflow.com/questions/47994933/why-doesnt-gcc-or-clang-on-arm-use-division-by-invariant-integers-using-multip).
+In addition to the runtime [C](https://github.com/ridiculousfish/libdivide/blob/master/doc/C-API.md) & [C++](https://github.com/ridiculousfish/libdivide/blob/master/doc/CPP-API.md) APIs, a set of [predefined macros](constant_fast_div.h) and [templates](constant_fast_div.hpp) is included to speed up division by 16-bit constants: division by a 16-bit constant is [not optimized by avr-gcc on 8-bit systems](https://stackoverflow.com/questions/47994933/why-doesnt-gcc-or-clang-on-arm-use-division-by-invariant-integers-using-multip).

 See https://libdivide.com for more information on libdivide.